Martin Mathis

 Martin Mathis is an American college football coach.
-He is the defensive coordinator and special teams coordinator for Avila University, positions he has held since 2023.
+He most recently served as the defensive coordinator and special teams coordinator for Avila University, positions he held from 2023 to 2025.
 He served as the head football coach at Bethel College in North Newton, Kansas from 2013 to 2014.
 He was hired beginning with the 2013 season.
 Mathis replaced James Dotson, who held the position for one season after the sudden resignation of Travis Graber on July 27, 2012.
 Mathis resigned as head coach of Bethel on March 5, 2015, to take a job with Walsh University in North Canton, Ohio.
 He was replaced by Morris Lolar.